zhuangchong/fluss/website/docs/engine-flink/reads.md

 ```

 ### scan.partition.discovery.interval
 The interval in milliseconds for the Fluss source to discover the new partitions for partitioned table while scanning.
+The default value is 10s.
 A non-positive value disables the partition discovery.